aiven/aiven-docs/docs/products/services.md

     to="/docs/products/valkey"
     iconComponent={Valkey}
     title="Aiven for Valkey"
-    description="An in-memory NoSQL database with a small hootprint and hig performance."
+    description="An in-memory NoSQL database with a small footprint and high performance."
   />
   <Card
     to="/docs/products/dragonfly"